Module xdp

 Parameters:

-• callback function The Lua function to be called.
-This function receives two arguments:
+• callback function Lua function to call.
+It receives two arguments:

 1. buffer (data): A data object representing the network packet buffer (xdp_md).
 The data object points to xdp_ctx->data and its size is xdp_ctx->data_end - xdp_ctx->data.